Heroics don’t scale.Systems do.

 While the market hires FDEs, HALDEMAN builds the system they work in.
 While the market deploys AI, HALDEMAN rewires the operating model around it.

-Flat programs and compounding programs run the same roles, the same tools, the same talent.
-The difference is structural — a small set of levers most programs never find because everyone is staring at headcount.
-Finding them is the work, so the investment produces results.
+Flat programs and compounding programs run the same roles, tools, and talent.
+The difference is structural — a small set of levers most programs never find, because everyone is staring at headcount.
+Finding them is the work.
 The full argument

 Independent by structure: no delivery consortium, no platform to protect.
 HALDEMAN works with whoever the client’s system needs.